Trading Partner Portal: Australia

 Australia’s diverse landscape and abundant natural resources has provided the country high level of foreign investment for exporting commodities such as coal, iron ore, copper, gold, natural gas, uranium and renewable energy sources.

-As the 16th largest export destination for the U.S., Australia has always enjoyed a strong trade relationship and a diverse portfolio with the U.S. In 2019, total exports were $26 billion with top categories being transportation equipment, non-electrical machinery, chemicals, and computers.
+As the 16th largest export destination for the U.S., Australia has always enjoyed a strong trade relationship and a diverse portfolio with the U.S. In 2020, total exports were $23.48 billion with top categories being non-electrical machinery, chemicals, transportation equipment, and computer and electronic products.

 Australia – California Trade

-Top imports to California from Australia were food manufactures at $814 million and 38.3% followed by primary metal manufacturers at $292 million and 13.7%.
+Imports to California from Australia totaled $2.2 billion in 2020.
+Top imports were food manufactures at $750 million and 34% followed by primary metal manufacturers at $491 million and 22.3%.